 The “Kinetic” in “Kinetic Cognitive Style” is about more than hyperactivity.

-“Kinetic” makes a good descriptor for the “ADHD” cognitive style for two important reasons:
+“Kinetic” makes a better descriptor for the “ADHD” cognitive style for a few important reasons:

 - Kinetic captures the need for plenty of large muscle movement and fidgeting.

 KCS reconceptualizes cognitive difference in a manner that allows Kinetics to live authentically.